B.A. in Early Childhood Education

-National Louis University’s Bachelor of Arts in Early Childhood Education degree program prepares graduates to work with children from birth through age eight, including teaching in classrooms and serving English language learners.
+National Louis University’s Bachelor of Arts in Early Childhood Education degree program prepares graduates to work with children from birth through age eight, including teaching in classrooms serving English Language Learners.
 The program coursework is aligned to meet the new Illinois Professional Teaching Standards (IL-PTS).
-Upon successful completion of all required coursework, graduates will earn a Professional Educator License (PEL) endorsed for early childhood education and self-contained general education (birth to 3rd grade) and an English Language Learner (ELL) endorsement.
+Upon successful completion of all required coursework, graduates will earn a Professional Educator License (PEL) endorsed for early childhood and self-contained general education (birth to 3rd grade) and an English Language Learner (ELL) endorsement.

 - Want to help shape young children’s views of themselves and the world and positively affect their educational futures